Cost of LivingUpdated May 2026

 How can I save money on cost of living in Bismarck?

+Housing is the biggest variable in Bismarck.
+Neighborhoods just 10-15 minutes apart can differ by 20-40% in rent.
+Explore beyond the obvious areas.
 Bismarck's cost index of 94 is a starting point, not a verdict.
 Your specific lifestyle — commute distance, dining habits, hobbies — shifts the real number significantly.
-Factor in ND state income tax when comparing cities.
-A $5K salary difference can evaporate (or double) depending on state tax policy.
 Additionally, timing matters: cost-of-living data updates annually with BLS releases in January-March.
 The data you're reading now reflects the most recent available federal figures.

 How does Bismarck compare to other midwest cities?

-Among midwestern cities in our database, Bismarck ranks near the middle for cost of living.
+Among midwestern cities in our database, Bismarck ranks as one of the more affordable options for cost of living.
 Nearby alternatives include Pierre and Fargo.
 Use our comparison tool to see exact category-by-category differences.

 When is the best time to schedule this service in Bismarck?